EMsoft-org/EMsoftSuperbuild/ReadMe.md

         cmake -DEMsoft_SDK=/Some/Path/To/EMsoft_SDK -DCMAKE_BUILD_TYPE=Release ../
         make -j

-3. The initial run of CMake is going to take  **REALLY** long time because it will be downloading the full Qt 5.9.2 installer which is about 3~4 GB in size.
+3. The initial run of CMake is going to take a **REALLY** long time because it will be downloading the full Qt 5.9.3 installer which is about 3~4 GB in size.
 On macOS systems it then must verify the .dmg, mount it and run the installer (which verifies the .app).
 Go get coffee.
 Compiling (the 'make -j' part) should not take that long, only about 5 minutes or so.

-**Note**: There is a known issue where the Qt installer will *NOT* during the Linux install.
+**Note**: There is a known issue where the Qt installer will *NOT* execute during the Linux install.
 This is currently being looked at.

 The developer can use CMakeGui if they would like instead of the command lines.
 The only required variable are the path to where you want the EMsoft_SDK folder and the build type (Debug or Release)